Poh Ling Yeow

+Poh Ling Yeow (杨宝玲 (Yáng Bǎolíng); born 17 December 1973) is a Malaysian-born Australian cook, artist, actress, author and television presenter.
+She has hosted multiple cooking shows including ABC's Poh's Kitchen and SBS's Poh & Co.
+She has also published multiple cook books.
+She was the runner-up on the first season of Network 10's Masterchef Australia behind winner Julie Goodwin.
+Since appearing on season 1, she has made multiple comebacks to the series as a guest judge/mentor, returning as a contestant on the twelfth season in 2020 then a judge since the sixteenth season in 2024.

 Early life and history

-Born in Kuala Lumpur, Malaysia, into a fifth-generation Malaysian Chinese family, and her mother is of Hakka descent.
+Born in Kuala Lumpur, Malaysia, into a fifth-generation Malaysian Chinese family, Yeow's mother is of Hakka descent.
 Yeow attended SMK Convent Bukit Nanas.
 She immigrated to Australia at age 9 with her parents and brother, eventually settling in Adelaide, South Australia.
 After attending Seymour College and then the University of South Australia (where she earned a Bachelor of Design degree), Yeow worked as a freelance graphic designer, illustrator, and makeup artist.

 Yeow's corporate clients as a makeup artist included L'Oréal and Attitude magazine, the Australian String Quartet and the short film My Last Ten Hours With You.
 Her personal clients included Megan Gale and Lisa Ho.
 Freelance work as a makeup artist led to her preparing models for artist David Bromley, increasing her understanding of the art market.
 Yeow has acknowledged that she posed as a nude model for Bromley.

 Yeow adopted the Western first name Sharon until age 25, but reverted to Poh Ling as a part of embracing her cultural heritage.
 She became a full-time professional artist in 2002.

 Career

 Artist

 Yeow works mainly with acrylic paint on canvas.
 Her early works featured heavily textured backgrounds whereas recent works present a smoother, more refined and highly detailed finish.

 Elements of her Chinese heritage feature in her work, including the goldfish, a symbol of prosperity and good luck in Chinese culture, lotus flowers, ponds, and Australian flora and fauna.
 A recurring character in Yeow's recent work is one that she calls The Girl ("my autobiographical twin"), who she refers to in the third person, although the character's facial features are clearly similar to Yeow's.
 She says "I guess [The Girl] was developed as a cathartic act, in terms of embracing everything that I did hate about myself physically: the broad nose, the Asian eyes, the broad face".

 A further theme behind her recent body of work was Yeow's split with her partner of 10 years, with titles including "Was That the Last Goodbye?" and "You Haven't Left and I Miss You Already".
 Her Mermaid series, with The Girl's clothes fashioned from goldfish scales and fins, is about losing your identity and taking on your partner's.

-In 2003, Yeow donated an artwork to raise funds for breast cancer research at Flinders Medical Centre.
-She was also a judge for Youthscape 2008.